rajat5ranjan/Zindi-Solutions/To Vaccinate or Not to Vaccinate #ZindiWeekendz/README.md

 ## Analysing social media sentiment towards vaccines

+Work has already begun towards developing a COVID-19 vaccine.
+From measles to the common flu, vaccines have lowered the risk of illness and death, and have saved countless lives around the world.
+Unfortunately in some countries, the 'anti-vaxxer' movement has led to lower rates of vaccination and new outbreaks of old diseases.

+Although it may be many months before we see COVID-19 vaccines available on a global scale, it is important to monitor public sentiment towards vaccinations now and especially in the future when COVID-19 vaccines are offered to the public.
+The anti-vaccination sentiment could pose a serious threat to the global efforts to get COVID-19 under control in the long term.

+The objective of this challenge is to develop a machine learning model to assess if a Twitter post related to vaccinations is positive, neutral, or negative.
+This solution could help governments and other public health actors monitor public sentiment towards COVID-19 vaccinations and help improve public health policy, vaccine communication strategies, and vaccination programs across the world.

 The data comes from tweets collected and classified through Crowdbreaks.org [Muller, Martin M., and Marcel Salathe.
 "Crowdbreaks: Tracking Health Trends Using Public Social Media Data and Crowdsourcing."
 Frontiers in public health 7 (2019).].
 Tweets have been classified as pro-vaccine (1), neutral (0) or anti-vaccine (-1).
 The tweets have had usernames and web addresses removed.

 The objective of this challenge is to develop a machine learning model to assess if a twitter post that is related to vaccinations is positive, neutral, or negative.